superRaytin/paginationjs/docs/en.md

 }
 ```

-Please note that the data via Ajax will apply the same rules.
+Please note that the data got via Ajax will apply the same rules.

-### totalNumber <em>number (default `1`)</em>
+### totalNumber <em>number (default `0`)</em>
-Total entries, This option must be specified when pagination is asynchronous.
+Specify the total number of entries in advance (optional), it can be used when Pagination is in asynchronous mode

 Note: This option only has effect in Pagination constructor and only if dataSource option is a URL.